jacek-rzrz/Commander/README.md

 ```

 ### Interactive shell
-To run a series of commands and stay logged in, you can use Commander's interactive shell.
+To run a series of commands and stay logged in, you will enjoy using Commander's interactive shell.

 ```bash
 $ keeper shell